liubenyuan/py-oopsi/README.md

 # Py-oopsi: the python implementation of the fast-oopsi algorithm #

 Fast-oopsi was developed by joshua vogelstein in 2009, which is now widely used to extract neuron spike activities from calcium fluorescence signals.
 Here, we propose detailed implementation of the fast-oopsi algorithm in python programming language.
-Some corrections are also made to the original fast-oopsi paper.

-Py-oopsi requires numpy, scipy and matplotlib.
+Py-oopsi requires `numpy`, `scipy` and `matplotlib`.

 ## Generate Synthetic Calcium Trace ##